-I’ll be providing all the food and sustenance you’ll need for the day (including lots of green smoothies, snacks and healthy salads) and Melanie will be guiding you through the process of goal setting and creating your unique vision boards.
+I’ll be providing all the food and sustenance you’ll need for the day (including lots of green smoothies, soups, snacks and healthy salads) and Melanie will be guiding you through the process of goal setting and creating your unique vision boards.
 There’s much more to the day, too.

 If you’re interested in finding out more, take a look at Melanie’s page (and generally inspirational website) here.
 There are still a few spaces left and if you do book a place, tell Mel I sent you and you’ll get a little bonus of some healthy cookery books thrown in, too!